MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-overview.md

 ## Setting up alerts on telemetry events
 If something happens in your environment or app that you need to take action on, you might want to have a system that sends you an alert.
 Azure Application Insights makes it easy to define such alerts.

-You can use the following tools to define and setup alerts on telemetry events
+You can use the following tools to define and set up alerts on telemetry events
  1. Azure Application Insights Alerts,
  2. Azure Logic Apps, or
  3. Power Automate